 Faculty members are provided an opportunity to evaluate department heads and the Dean annually through the Office of Institutional Research and Policy Analysis.

 The COEHS recognizes the important contribution that part-time faculty members bring to the learning environment.
 Students can greatly benefit from the experiences of part-time faculty who link education to the real world and workplace.
-The university maintains a Part-Time Faculty Handbook and conducts a part-time faculty orientation to provide an overview of the campus, to describe university policies and procedures, and to assist them in fulfilling their responsibilities.
 The department heads interview each part-time faculty member, the department assigns a full-time faculty member as a mentor to all part-time faculty, and part-time faculty are regularly evaluated by the appropriate department head.
 All courses taught by part-time faculty members are evaluated using the Student Opinion of Instruction (SOI).
 The following is the Board of Regents’ definition of part-time faculty as found in the University System of Georgia Academic Affairs Handbook.

 Part-time faculty are non-tenured faculty employed less than full time at a single USG institution or at more than one USG institution and are subject to the following conditions: